Citybus Route 1: Route numbering controversy

 After the acquisition of CTB by Chow Tai Fook, NWFB's mother company, the rearrangement of bus services lead to a proposal of merger of the route with 5A, which ran between Happy Valley (Lower) and Felix Villas.
 Such a amalgamation was mooted as early as 1986 when the routes were still operated by CMB, but had never been approved well until 2004.

 Under the original proposals the resultant route would perpetuate the route number "5A", but community leaders had divided opinions regarding whether "5A" or "1" should be retained.
 The Wan Chai District Council insisted on the former, an opinion that councillors of Central and Western District objected to.
 Suggestions of naming the route "1/5A" were rejected by Citybus, citing the reason that the slash was unavailable on rollsigns.
 It was later decided that the merger would take place as scheduled on 31 May 2004, and the merged route plying between Kennedy Town (Belcher Bay) and Happy Valley (Upper) would take on both the numbers of "1" and "5A" for the time being.
 This unique arrangement meant that buses displaying the two numbers would depart alternately from the same termini.
 On 28 June 2004 the terminus in Kennedy Town was switched to Sai Ning Street bus terminus.

 The use of two numbers for the same route led to confusion among the public.
 In view of this the two aforementioned district councils reached the consensus that only one number should be adopted for the merged route, and the decision should be made through a public opinion survey.
 Among the 1,056 passengers of 1/5A passengers surveyed, 38% believed that the route should be named "1", while 25% called for the retention of "5A".
 Consequently, route 5A was put out of service.

 Recent developments

 As a result of the MTR West Island line Extension, Citybus Route 5 was cancelled whilst the route was extended to Felix Villas effective 10 May 2015.
 As of 2015, route 1 held the record of being the bus service in Hong Kong with the highest number of terminus modifications (15 times), with 4 pre-war and 11 post-war.

+On 6 October 2024, the route was truncated from Felix Villas to Macau Ferry, with interchange concessions with Route 5B introduced at the same time.